Veronica Dahlberg

 Veronica says, “The biggest misconception about undocumented immigrants is that they are an economic drain on our country, and that immigration reform will negatively change America and all it stands for.
 As a patriotic American, I have come to appreciate their work ethic, love of family, and can-do attitude.
 I’ve seen how they are an indispensable part of our labor force and economy.
 They work hard and live frugally to build their American dream.
 When given the opportunity to learn and participate, they quickly adopt all that is great about America.”

-Veronica Dahlberg will be inducted into the Cleveland International Hall of Fame Class of 2024 by Cleveland City Councilwoman Jasmin Santana.
+Veronica was inducted into the Cleveland International Hall of Fame by Ward 14 Cleveland Councilwoman Jasmin Santana.
+Jasmin Santana was the first Latina Cleveland City Council member.

 Sister Alicia Alvarado, OP